ddrexl/dotfiles/README.md

 ./install.bash
 ```

-Select the things you want.
+Select the things you want, separated by commas or whitespace.

 ## Your private configuration